kolan72/PoliNorError/README.md

 Some library methods accept delegate argument that are not cancelable, but can still be canceled.
 Such methods also have an extra `ConvertToCancelableFuncType` argument type that shows how cancellation will be performed.
 The default value of `ConvertToCancelableFuncType` as a method argument is the `Precancelable`, means that the delegate will not be executed if the token has already been canceled.
 If its equals `Cancelable`, a new task that supports cancellation will be used.

+Please note that `PolicyDelegateCollection.WithCommon...` methods  set the common delegate only for items that have already been added to the collection, not for new ones.

 For very large retry count memory-related error may occur.
 You can set "n-Time infinite" handling by creating `PolicyDelegateCollection` from `RetryPolicy` with max no-error retry count defined by experiment:

 ```csharp